automatically generated captions

 00:10:44 If you had know all the diodes and resistors and voltages and you know magnetic fields.

-00:10:50 If you don't know all that in deal with that you'd never finish reading your e-mail to your friend.
+00:10:50 If you had to know all that and deal with that you'd never finish writing your e-mail to your friend.

 00:10:55 So you don't need to know the reality you want it in fact the desktop interface is there to hide that reality reality

 00:11:02 gets in the way of what you really need to do.
-And so I think.
-In so.
+And so.
+It's very mind-boggling.
+So what you see is just an interface.
+It's not real.
 That's right.

 00:11:18 What you see the whole three dimensional world that we perceive and all the physical objects that we perceive

 00:11:25 and all their properties are just like the the colored icons on your desktop.
-Right.
-Right.
-That's right.
+So where we are right now.
+We are sitting on the couch.
+I think.
+I think you're sitting on a couch.
+That's right

 00:11:40 And that's that's a very useful belief was very useful for me to know if you know to think that the icon is the file